 COMSAE · Phase 3

 NOTE: COMSAE Phase 3 does not include Clinical Decision-Making (CDM) cases.
-Please refer to the CDM Practice Exam for sample structure and content.
+Please refer to the CDM section on the COMLEX-USA Level 3 Practice Exam for sample structure and content.

 Dimension 1 of the COMLEX-USA blueprint consists of seven Competency Domains—related sets of foundational abilities representing the required elements and outcomes that define osteopathic knowledge, skills, experience, attitudes, values, behaviors, and established professional standards.